Measurement of the Higgs boson production in association with top quarks in multilepton final states in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Event selection and categorisation

 The analysis strategy is based on six different channels, corresponding to final states differentiated by the number and charge of loose light leptons of each flavour, and number of \tauhadvis candidates.
 The considered channels are displayed in Figure~\ref{fig:ttH_Channels}(a) and are: \begin{itemize} \item \twoLss: two same-charge light leptons and no \tauhadvis candidates; \item \threeL: three light leptons and no \tauhadvis candidates; \item \fourL: four light leptons regardless of the number of \tauhadvis candidates; \item \twoLssTau: two same-charge light leptons and one \tauhadvis candidate; \item \oneLtwoTau: one light lepton and two \tauhadvis candidates; \item \twoLtwoTau: two light leptons and two \tauhadvis candidates. \end{itemize}

 These lepton selection criteria ensure orthogonality so that no event is classified in multiple channels.
 To increase the signal sensitivity, further requirements on the lepton, \tauhadvis and jet properties are imposed in each channel, as shown in Table~\ref{tab:selection_channels} and detailed below.
 Figure~\ref{fig:ttH_Channels}(b) shows the expected contribution in each channel from the different Higgs boson decay modes in the $\ttH$ signal.
+The light leptons and \tauhadvis, as well as the jets in the event, can originate either from the Higgs boson decay products ($\tau$-lepton, $W$ or $Z$ bosons) or from the $W$ bosons in top-quark decays.
+In addition, multiple neutrinos can be produced in these decays together with the light leptons and \tauhadvis, thus an attempt to fully reconstruct the Higgs boson or top quarks is difficult.
+Instead, the properties of the objects (such as multiplicity, $\pT$, angular separation or invariant mass) in the event are exploited to separate the signal from the main backgrounds.
 The jet multiplicity distribution for each channel is shown in Figure~\ref{fig:Njet_channels}, illustrating the background composition and signal contribution before any categorisation is applied.
 The background processes are described in Section~\ref{sec:bkg} and, as detailed there, some of the event selection requirements in Table~\ref{tab:selection_channels} are loosened or inverted to define background control regions.

 Multivariate analysis (MVA) algorithms, either BDTs or deep neural networks (DNNs), are used to further separate the signal from the relevant backgrounds.
 The modelling of the input variables used in the training of the MVAs was studied and no significant discrepancies between data and simulation were observed.
 The output scores from these BDTs or DNNs are used to define separate event categories in the \twoLss, \threeL and \fourL\ channels, and are the final discriminants in most categories.
 The signal-enriched categories are the signal regions (SRs) in the analysis, while the categories enriched in the different background processes are used as CRs for their estimation, as detailed in Section~\ref{sec:bkg}.